telesoho/telesoho.github.io/_posts/2010-06-15-hello-world.markdown

 ---
-title: Hello, World.
+title: 你好, 世界.
 tags:  []
 layout: post
 description:
 ---

-When I was younger, I considered myself a musician.
+当我还小的时候，我认为自己会是一个音乐家，When I was younger, I considered myself a musician.
 As a real musician, I owned a collection of instruments, amplifiers, and cables.
 As a real musician, I wrote songs, played with groups, and tossed around words like "gig" *without* irony.
 I was so pretentious that I feared not being able to continue writing simply from running out of notes.
 "There can only be so many combinations of chords and rhythms, right?"
 But I grew older, played less, and listened more.
 And I became aware of how little I really knew.  *"Musician?"*  Now just an embarrassing self-title.

 In Wikipedia's overview of the [Dunning-Kruger effect](http://en.wikipedia.org/wiki/Dunning–Kruger_effect), Bertrand Russel is quoted: